-What Does the Energy Efficient Window Ratings Label Tell You?
+What Does An Energy Efficient Window bring you?

 With carbon emissions high on the global agenda and the current high cost of fuel, we are all looking for ways to make our homes more energy efficient.

-2. The energy rating eg. -3kWh/(m²•K) in this example the product will lose 3 kilowatt hours per square metre per year.
+The energy rating eg. -3kWh/(m²•K) so in this example the product will lose 3 kilowatt hours per square metre per year.

 eg. 0.01 W/(m²•K)

 Simply put this will determine how well a product will perform the functions of:

 * Helping you contain and conserve heat within your building in the winter